 By Roman times, the constellation came to represent the dog that Jupiter sent to guard the celebrated princess Europa whom he abducted while disguised as a white bull and carried off to Crete.
 There he impregnated her, and she later gave birth to King Minos, after whom the Minoan civilization is named.
 Likewise, the continent of Europe was named after the first queen of Crete, Europa.

 – Sirius (Alpha Canis Majoris), the night sky’s brightest star, is located just 8.6 light-years away, making it the 5th nearest star to our own solar system.
 It appears blue white in color, although it might be called a rainbow star as it often twinkles with all the colors of the rainbow.
 Interestingly, the “dog star” is actually a binary system, with its primary component being Sirius A, a white main-sequence (A1V) star accompanied by a faint white dwarf (DA2) called Sirius B (The Pup).
 The distance separating the two stars varies from between 8.2 and 31.5 AU.
 To the naked eye, however, the two stars cannot be distinguished.

-In ancient times, Sirius rising near the same time as the sun (heliacal rising) represented the beginning of the Egyptian year, marked by the flooding of the Nile river.
-The period from 20 days before and after this occurrence was referred to as the “dog days” as ancients thought that the heat of the “dog star” was added to that of the sun to create the summer’s hottest temperatures.
+In ancient times, Sirius rising near the same time as the Sun (heliacal rising) represented the beginning of the Egyptian year, marked by the flooding of the Nile river.
+The period from 20 days before and after this occurrence was referred to as the “dog days” as ancient people believed that the heat of the “dog star” was added to that of the Sun to create the summer time’s hottest temperatures.

 Deep Field Object